eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 requirements imposed on the Users.

 All requirements in this Annex only apply in the context of the EUDI Wallet ecosystem.
-Attestations TEST that are not bound to Wallet Units are not included in the scope of this Annex.
+Attestations that are not bound to Wallet Units are not included in the scope of this Annex.

 #### A.2.1.2 Key words